 Here's an outline of what is available on this website:

-• Introduction: This is the tab you are currently on which introduces this problem at a high level and hints at what the outcomes of the experiment might be.
+• Introduction: This is the tab you are currently on which introduces this problem at a high level.

 • Rates: Exploration of how rates are set within crop insurance and highlighting possible policy levers.